constabulary/getgb.io/content/docs/depfile.md

 - `$HOME/.gb/cache/`

 is appended to the end of the search list.
-If a package could not be found, the cache will be searched, and if the package is not found, an attempt to fetch it from it's upstream (as defined by `gb vendor fetch`, which itself is defined by `go get`'s rules) is made, and the cache searched again.
+If a package could not be found, the cache will be searched, and if the package is not found, an attempt to fetch it from its upstream (as defined by `gb vendor fetch`, which itself is defined by `go get`'s rules) is made, and the cache searched again.

 ## Package cache
 gb stores a cache of packages at `$HOME/.gb/cache`.